 If a provider tries to pressure you into signing a contract or makes you feel as if your home faces imminent termite destruction unless you sign right now, do not contract with them.
 Other red flags include: missing or non functioning phone numbers, door-to-door selling without identification or credentials, and claims of being endorsed by a government agency (government agencies don’t endorse service providers or particular pesticide brands).

 Take the time to evaluate your options before selecting a pest control company.
 Palmetto Exterminators offers free, no obligation pest inspections, so you can begin the evaluation process with confidence.
+Our service areas span the Carolinas.
+Whether you need mosquito exterminators in Charleston, a Hilton Head exterminator, or one of the pest control companies in Myrtle Beach, Palmetto Exterminators is here to help.
 For more information on pest control services, contact Palmetto Exterminators or visit our Educate Yourself page for answers to frequently asked questions.